Cloud8/Metablock/Readme.md

 ###TODO

-  - check if SERVICE keyword works as expected to query distributed sources
+  - Check if SERVICE keyword works as expected to query distributed sources
-  - most bibliographic data source have authority and title data separated.
-It may be possible to index RDF data to separate solr cores but it is unclear wether VuFind can work with linked data this way.
+  - Most bibliographic data source have authority and title data separated.
+It may make sence to index RDF data to separate solr cores.
-  - more performance analysis

 ###May be later